 So, on your trip from Portland to San Fran, it may be better for the whole family to take your time and stop at some noteworthy points of pure American beauty.
 And what is better than a fun coastal road trip with the fam?

-This will add to the total time, making it about 18 hours and 850 miles total without stopping.
-So we recommend taking more than one day to go from Portland to San Francisco, but doing this can make the trip much more enjoyable and memorable for everyone.
+We strongly recommend taking more than one day to go from Portland to San Francisco, but doing this can make the trip much more enjoyable and memorable for everyone.

 To bask in the morning lights of the West Coast on this scenic route, drive on Highway 1 (CA-1).
 This route is referred to as the Pacific Coast Highway Road Trip.
 Yep, it’s even in the name!
 With fantastic ocean and coastline views, head to the tiny town of Legget, the scenic Highway 1, and US-101 trade places.